jackagoldman/Forest_Snow_Fire/README.md

 ## Repository organization

-`code` folder contains analysis scripts and has a subfolder `functions` which contains functions required to reproduce analysis.
+`code` folder contains analysis scripts and has two subfolders:
+- `functions` which contains functions required to reproduce analysis.
+- `gee_scripts` contains novel data acquisition scripts for google earth engine

 `data` folder contains cleaned data used in the analysis.